-Risk assessments are reviewed annually by the CEO, Heads of School, Phase Leaders & the Finance & Business Admin Manager / Facilities Manager after which all their staff read them and sign to confirm doing so, but any new hazards introduced in between the review should be addressed at once.
+Risk assessments are reviewed annually by the MAT Central Team after which all their staff read them and sign to confirm doing so, but any new hazards introduced in between the review should be addressed at once.

-How a Risk Assessment Will Be Undertaken
+How a Risk Assessment Will be Undertaken

-The Directors consider risk assessment to be a careful examination of the hazards in the school and an assessment of whether the particular hazard is likely to harm anyone and what precautions need to be taken.
+The Trustees consider risk assessment to be a careful examination of the hazards in the school and an assessment of whether the particular hazard is likely to harm anyone and what precautions need to be taken.